Retrieving data with Perl DBI DBD::ODBC

 The main reasons for using parameters are:

-1. You can prepare the SQL once then execute many times with different parameters thus saving the prepare parsing.
+1. You can prepare the SQL once then execute many times with different parameters thus skipping the prepare parsing.

-Expanding the simple example in Simple prepare/execute to include a where statement we have:
+Expanding the simple example in Simple prepare and execute, to include a WHERE clause, we have:

 my $dbh = DBI->connect(); # connect